mlswg/mls-protocol/draft-ietf-mls-protocol.md

   `ProtocolVersion` of the new group MUST be greater or equal than the one of the original group.
 Also, the `group_id` of the new group must be equal to the `re-init_group_id` in the `Re-Init` proposal.
-Also, the parameters of the new grouup, i.e. the protocol version, ciphersuite and extensions MUST correspond to the parameters specified in the proposal.
+Also, the parameters of the new group, i.e. the protocol version, ciphersuite and extensions MUST correspond to the parameters specified in the proposal.

 A member of the group applies a Commit message by taking the following steps: